-By the time I got to France in 2009, I already understood that "French Theory" was basically an Anglo-American construct, not a local French category.
-And my interests had grown to include the politics of public universities, the history of Bologna Process university reforms in Europe, and the politics of philosophy in France.
+By the time I got to France in 2009, I already understood that “French Theory” was basically an Anglo-American notion, not a French category.
+And my interests had expanded to include the politics of public universities, the history of Bologna Process university reforms in Europe, and the politics of philosophy in France.
 I began fieldwork planning to do a comparative ethnography of two philosophy departments, one more left-wing (near Paris) and one more conservative (in the provinces), and to connect these site studies to broader university politics in France.

 I’ve spent the past seven years writing about what I found in France.